javierVite/BackendChallenge/README.md

 2.)
 Implement the secureBankingApi.

 # Machine Learning.
-1) Write the pseudo code for a Cuda process.
+1) What is the difference between training data and test data in machine learning?
+Why is it important to separate them?
+2) Can you explain what it means for a model to "learn"?
+How is learning different from just hardcoding rules in a traditional program?
-2) Write pseudo code for Exploratory Data Analysis for a Forecast of Time Series Data on the next shape:
+3) Write pseudo code for Exploratory Data Analysis for a Forecast of Time Series Data on the next shape:

 ActualTimeStamp | Value | TimeStamp
 2025-05-13 | 60 | 2025-06-13T01-15-30